-Figure C shows that levels of Government R&D expenditure as a percentage of all Government expenditure has remained at approximately 1% over the past eight years.
-In 2018, 0.93% of total general Government expenditure was spent on R&D. It is estimated to be similar in 2019.
+Figure C shows that levels of Government R&D expenditure as a percentage of all Government expenditure had remained at approximately 1% since 2011.
+However, the rate is expected to fall to 0.82% in 2020 due to the COVID19 pandemic.